Ayaka-Nakajima/ice-breaking/README.md

 ## Requirements

-* A modern browser (such as latest Chrome)
+- A modern browser (such as latest Chrome)

 ## Quick Start

 1. Place the files as shown in the Project Structure
 2. copy the path to the file such as the following structure (file:///C:/Users/username/codes/ice-breaking/index.html#)
 3. Enter the path to your browser
 4. Enter a topic number (1–4), then a problem number (1–5)
 5. Write Python code and click **Run Python**

+---

+## Quick Start with VS code

+1. Place the files as shown in the Project Structure
+2. Go Live(local hosting)
+3. Enter a topic number (1–4), then a problem number (1–5)
+4. Write Python code and click **Run Python**

 ---